Jonas R. McClintock: Career

 He became mayor of Pittsburgh at age 28.
 He was the youngest mayor in Pittsburgh (until Luke Ravenstahl) and was known affectionately as the "Boy Mayor".
 His administration established the Pittsburgh Police Department.
 He also implemented major infrastructure improvements in the city including the original "cut" of Grant's Hill, a steep bluff boxing the city in on the east.
 The "cut" allowed for settlement of an area of the city previously uninhabitable because of the grade of the land.
 The city also expanded during his time as mayor with the annexation of the Northern Liberties Borough.

 He worked as a melter and refiner at the Philadelphia Mint from 1840 to 1847.

 McClintock served as a member of the Pennsylvania House of Representatives from 1850 to 1854 and the Pennsylvania State Senate for the 22nd district from 1854 to 1856.
 As a state senator, he sponsored legislation which established free secondary education in Pennsylvania.

 After leaving public service, he worked in the iron business and farming.

 During the U.S. Civil War, McClintock help organize a troop company of over 3,500 men.
 He was the first captain of the 12th Pennsylvania Infantry Regiment also known as the Duquesne Grays.
-He died in 1879 and was interred in Allegheny Cemetery.